komal-max/aws_wrapper/README.md

 install AWS CLI
 open VSC
-do : aws configure (add both access and secret keys) create an S3 bucket via console and keep it open for public access (NOTE: DO NOT store any personal data in it as its publically accessible) copy the URI of the bucket in vsc terminal: aws s3 ls aws s3 cp <paste the uri> # means copy on our system in present location
+do : aws configure (add both access and secret keys) create an S3 bucket via console  (NOTE: DO NOT store any personal data in it if it is set to: open for public access as its publically accessible) copy the URI of the bucket in vsc terminal: aws s3 ls aws s3 cp <paste the uri> # means copy on our system in present location